Spagettileg/first-milestone-project/README.md

 ### Features

 #### index.html
-##### Feature 1

 Alert message created to notify user of link to quickly access ticket sales and concert bookings.
 The alert only appears on the home page.

 Navbar (repeated on all pages) has been designed to include a clickable icon image that is very synonymous with the bands brand.
 The user will always return to the home page with.
 In addition, the navbar allows the user to navigate to ‘music’, ‘heyhey!’ and ‘events & tickets’ pages.
 A ‘hamburger’ design has been built to collapse the navbar for Mobile devices.

 A full black and white image of the band is on show from the header through to the first container ‘hot news!’.
+An opaque-overlay helps soften the band image.
 I was inspired by the design as a result of completing the bootstrap training and ‘Whisky Drop’ coding exercise.
 The thought of scrolling the image creates a sense of something next.

 ‘Hot News!’ is central to the home page.
 Users are notified up front of important information concerning the band.
 In addition, there is a ‘Good Times’ text link that navigates the user to the ‘music’ page where a video has been added to talk further on ‘Good Times’ and further link to 50 year band celebrations.
 Summary news of 2019 world tour is supported by use of glythicons, sourced from bootstrap / font awesome.